shawnweisfeld/KanbanPseudoStateTfsSubscriber/ReadMe.md

 Potential issues:
 -----------------
-* Work items that have multiple states
+* Work items that have multiple kanban pseudo-states